01 of 04

 False Percula, Ocellaris Clownfish (Amphiprion ocellaris)

-The False Percula, Ocellaris Clownfish (Amphiprion ocellaris) is typically orange in color with three white bars, with the middle bar having a forward-projecting bulge.
+The False Percula, also called the Ocellaris Clownfish (Amphiprion ocellaris) is typically orange in color with three white bars, with the middle bar having a forward-projecting bulge.
 The False Percula has 11 (and rarely 10) dorsal spines as opposed to the True Percula which has 10 (rarely 9) dorsal spines.

 The False Percula may have no black margins present at all, but most often has thin -- never thick -- black margins around its white bars.